How to Keep Your 3D PCB Models Current with Data Management Tools

 - Altium Concord Pro is the only MCAD integration and data management platform that works with all the design tools in Altium Designer, the industry’s best PCB design platform.

-Other MCAD tools don’t include the data management features you need to keep your 3D component models up to date.
-Those that do, don’t include support for quickly updating your footprints or libraries and they certainly can’t integrate with popular MCAD tools for 3D modeling and enclosure design.
+Other MCAD tools don’t include the data management features you need to keep your 3D PCB model components up to date.
+Those that do, don’t include support for quickly updating your footprints or libraries and they certainly can’t integrate with popular MCAD tools for 3D PCB modeling and enclosure design.
 Altium has taken design integration to the next level with Altium Concord Pro, the only data management solution that synchronizes design data for your next device with ECAD/MCAD co-design.